Management of the Breech Presenting at the Introitus

 Mentor: Julie DeCesare, MD

 Breech presentation occurs in 3-4 % of pregnancies at term.
 Frank breech accounts for over 50% of breech presentations.
 Factors predisposing to persistent breech presentation at term include anything that can distort the normal relationship of the fetal lie to the longitudinal axis of the uterus, including congenital or acquired uterine anomalies, fetal anomalies, abnormalities of amniotic fluid volume, and abnormalities of placentation.
-The majority of term breech presentations are managed with Cesarean delivery.
-However, if patient presents in late active labor and the fetal breech is presenting at the introitus, it is unlikely that an abdominal delivery can be accomplished.
+The majority of term breech presentations are managed with cesarean delivery.
+However, if the patient presents in late active labor and the fetal breech is presenting at the introitus, it is unlikely that an abdominal delivery can be accomplished.
 In this circumstance, cesarean is unlikely to benefit the baby as it cannot be done before spontaneous delivery, and will put the mother at risk.

 Maternal expulsive efforts alone should accomplish the delivery of the fetal umbilicus to the perineum.
 No traction should be applied, and only at this point should the obstetrician assist the delivery.
 The Pinard maneuver (pressure in the popliteal space of the knee, which results in external rotation of the thigh and flexion of the knee) assists delivery of the legs.
 Once both legs are delivered, the fetus should be supported in the prone position with a dry towel wrapped around the fetal pelvis by the obstetrician or a skilled assistant.
 During the delivery, the obstetrician’s fingers should be on bony parts such as the pelvic bones or spine as opposed to soft tissues.